Professional AssociationsProfessional Associations: International Parkinson and Movement Disorder Society | New York

 Eleftheria contributes as a basic research neuroscientist since the early days of the Blue Sky project.
 Her duties included the design of human subject experimental studies, including the compilation of the Institutional Review Board protocol, the implementation of the operational and subject’s protocol, and the execution of the observational research study at the Bernen house, a house reconstructed to host the human subject studies of the Blue Sky project at IBM’s Yorktown Heights premises.

 In particular, Eleftheria has focused her research interest in the clinically characterized traits of Parkinson’s that signify the disease as a means to phenotypically characterize people with Parkinson’s.
 She hopes that this approach will allow the deep understanding of that precise link between clinical phenotype, genes and deep phenotyping, and it will reveal the stratification of Parkinson’s phenotypes according to their biological and clinical relevance.
 Eleftheria aims in a scalable solution across the fields of neurodegeneration and in personalized and digital quantitative medicine for taking care better those people in need.

-Eleftheria’s involvement with high impact research and human studies in IBM makes an excellent continuation to her prior research endevours in Oxford University and the MRC Anatomical Neuropharmacology Unit, now known as MRC Brain Network Dynamics Unit.
+Eleftheria’s involvement with high impact research and human studies in IBM makes an excellent continuation to her prior research endevours in the University of Oxford and the MRC Anatomical Neuropharmacology Unit, now known as MRC Brain Network Dynamics Unit.
 Eleftheria implemented for the first time a detailed biophysical model of the axon arbourisation of dopamine neurons vulnerable in Parkinson’s disease to test hypotheses related to the cause of their neurodegeneration.
 The predictions of her model have recently been confirmed by a number of high caliber experimental studies.
 During this period in Oxford and her meetings with people that suffered from Parkinson’s, Eleftheria recognized the importance of bridging the microscale of basic research with the macroscopic observation of the symptoms of the disease as a means to guide basic research and find a cure.